 Houston Space City

 Houston, Texas is in East Texas on Gallstone Bay, near the Gulf Coast.
-About two hours from the Texas / Louisiana border.
-Houston city’s official nickname is “Space City” because NASA’s Space Centre is situated there.
+About two hours from the Texas/Louisiana border.
+The city’s official nickname is “Space City” because NASA’s Space Centre is situated there.

-Houston was incepted by two New York land developers who purchased the land in 1836 and set up a city named after Sam Houston.
-IT was the capital of the Republic of Texas until it moved to Austin in August 19.
+The city was incepted by two New York land developers who purchased the land in 1836 and set up a city named after Sam Houston.
+IT was the capital of the Republic of Texas until it moved to Austin on August 19.

-Houston has many award-winning and internationally performing art groups and allows newcomers as well as residents of all neighborhoods to enjoy the music, ballet grace, opera passion, and theatrical performances for the entire event.
-Houston showcases its devotion to art through the perfection of art museums and critically acclaimed galleries.
-Near the center between Reliance Stadium and the city, the Museum District of Houston offers several museums, galleries, and arts and cultural institutions, including the city’s premier museum.
+The city has many award-winning and internationally performing art groups and allows newcomers as well as residents of all neighborhoods to enjoy the music, ballet grace, opera passion, and theatrical performances for the entire event.
+The city showcases its devotion to art through the perfection of art museums and critically acclaimed galleries.
+Near the center between Reliance Stadium and the city, the Museum District of The city offers several museums, galleries, and arts and cultural institutions, including the city’s premier museum.
 Every year around 4 million people visit the institutions in the museum district.
 Spend a day in the museum district and get inspired.

 Must Visit Places in Houston